Le Loop - supporting the William Wates Memorial Trust

 The ask

 I need to raise a minimum of £1,200, but I'd love to smash that.
 Whether it's £5 or £50, it all goes to helping young people who haven't had the advantages most of us take for granted.
-Please reward my midlife crisis by giving generously.
+Please give generously.
+THANK YOU!

 Thank you to my Sponsors